 Senior year is the time when college coaches want to get athletes on campus for unofficial and official visits.
 Coaches want to ask prospective recruits questions (and vice versa) to learn more about them and gauge their interest in their program.

-Visits are a great way to see if a school is the right fit—from attending a class, meeting with admissions officers and hanging out with the team or attending a practice or game, recruits should be prepared to narrow down their focus to a few schools and get closer to making a verbal commitment or officially signing their National Letter of Intent.
+Visits are a great way to see if a school is the right fit—From attending a class, meeting with admissions officers and hanging out with the team or attending a practice or game, recruits should be prepared to narrow down their focus to a few schools and get closer to making a verbal commitment or officially signing their financial aid agreement.

 Seniors who are just starting their recruiting process or haven’t been hearing back from college coaches need to work hard—and fast—to secure a roster spot.
 While it’s not too late to get recruited, some college rosters, like those at the D1 and D2 levels, tend to fill up earlier in the year, so recruits need to be prepared to expand their target lists to include schools across all division levels.